fluffybunnies/alec/snips/node.md

 @todo: write subfolder example
-	have a file that setTimeout(0)s before process.nextTick()ing run this file 1000 times and record that nextTick() fires first each time -->
+	have a file that setTimeout(0)s before process.nextTick()ing run this file 1000 times and record that nextTick() fires first each time write to stdout and parse in parent file
+-->
 ```
 # @todo